numfocus/gsoc/2015/proposals/banaszkiewicz-piotr.md

 However, most likely I'll be over with the exams by the end of June - in that case I'll resume working on the project as soon as I pass everything.

-First I want to start with installation testing script.
+First I want to start by editing the installation testing script.
 I want to enhance its capabilities in collecting diagnostic data from the system.

-Currently, diagnostic output from the script looks like this on my system:
+Currently, diagnostic output from the script on my system looks like this:

 ```
 ==================